intika/Librefox/README.md

 - Martin Brinkmann (gHacks.net) for writing on Librefox
 - All the stargazers (users that are encouraging this project by starring it)
 - All the contributors: @brainscar, @nhynes, @yoasif, @szepeviktor, @theel0ja
-- And everyone who is helping this project: @Eloston, @dimqua, @Atavic, @antuketot76, @maxidor, @samuel8941, @shaynem, @elypter, and all the others i forget to mention.
+- And everyone who is helping this project: @Eloston, @dimqua, @Atavic, @antuketot76, @maxidor, @anchev, @samuel8941, @shaynem, @elypter, and all the others i forget to mention.

 Librefox Roadmap
 ----------------